 Neurologists previously had hypothesized that brain damage was a predisposing factor for chronic depression, but a new study published in Molecular Psychiatry sheds a different light on the subject.

 In a study of 9,000 individual samples collected from the ENIGMA group database, researchers found a causal relationship between persistent depression and brain damage.
-Magentic resonance images (MRIs) showed evidence of hippocampus shrinkage in 1,728 patients diagnosed with chronic depression compared to the 7,199 healthy individuals partaking in the study.
+Magnetic resonance images (MRIs) showed evidence of shrinkage of hippocampus in 1,728 patients diagnosed with chronic depression compared to the 7,199 healthy individuals who participated in the study.

 Specifically, the study found that those patients diagnosed with major depressive disorder, “showed robust reductions in hippocampal volume (1.24%) in MDD(Major Depressive Disorder) patients compared with healthy controls.”
-You can read the full study here.

 What is the hippocampus?

 The hippocampus is a small area of the brain that is located in the medial temporal lobe of the brain.
 It is comprised of two halves, one which resides on each hemisphere of the brain.
 It plays an important role in the limbic system.

 The hippocampus and depression